aa25g15/android-dev-java/README.md

 ### Default - When nothing is mentioned
 Also called package private, means can only be accessed by classes in same package.

+## super Keyword
+The super keyword is used to access the blueprint of the immediate parent class, its members, fields, methods and constructors.